shayan-taheri/sqlinstaller/README.md

    5. SetVersion: sets the version information.
 Will replace {0} with the database name, {1} with the version, and {2} with the user running the install.

-   The Provider element is the same Provider used within the SQLInstaller.xml config file.
+   The Provider element is the same Provider used within the sqlnstaller.xml config file.
-   You can override any or all of the Provider elements/attributes within SQLInstaller.xml.
+   You can override any or all of the Provider elements/attributes within this file.
 These will be merged back with the global ProviderFactory xml at runtime.

-   You may also define your own provider within either the ProviderFactory.xml file or within each of your SQLInstaller.xml configuration files respectively.
-This allows you to add support for other ADO.NET data providers as necessary.
    -->
    <Providers>
       <!--